jundalisay/spblist/content/en/research/descartes/man/section-29.md

 When the machine is arranged in this way, it represents the body of a sleeping person to whom various phantasms occur through dreams.

-For example, conceive of the difference between M and N, which we observe between a person half-awake and sleeping, and simultaneously dreaming, as shown in Figure XXXII.
+For example, conceive of the difference between M and N, which we observe between a person half-awake and sleeping, and simultaneously dreaming, as shown in Figure 32.

 <!-- But before I delve into sleep and its particular dreams, it will be worth considering all those things that happen in the brain during waking hours: how indeed ideas of objects are formed in the seat of imagination and common sense, and how they are preserved in memory, stirring the movement of all the limbs. -->